ncatlab/nlab-content/pages/3/8/9/3/23983/content.md

 #### Inference rules

-The inference rules for forming heterogeneous identity types and terms are as follows.
-First the inference rule that defines the heterogeneous identity type itself, as a [[dependent type]], in some [[context]] $\Gamma$.
+The inference rules for forming indexed heterogeneous identity types and terms are as follows.
+First the inference rule that defines the indexed heterogeneous identity type itself, as a [[dependent type]], in some [[context]] $\Gamma$.

-Formation rule for heterogeneous identity types:
+Formation rule for indexed heterogeneous identity types:
 $$\frac{
     \begin{array}{l}
       \Gamma \vdash A \; \mathrm{type} \quad \Gamma, x:A \vdash B(x) \; \mathrm{type} \\